Laxmannegi/C-I/README.md

  but after initialization.
  It's not compulsory to initialize a readonly variable at the time of declaration, they can also be initialized under the constructor.

+ > [!NOTE]
+> Highlights information that users should take into account, even when skimming.

+> [!IMPORTANT]
+> Crucial information necessary for users to succeed.

+> [!WARNING]
+> Critical content demanding immediate user attention due to potential risks.